oldcompcz/hlas/README.md

-# hlas.com
+# Hlas

-Original author is unknown
+Hlas is small program in assembly producing voice synthesis using PC speaker.
-Disassembled by Jaroslav Beran
+Original author is unknown.
+Version 1.0.0 is exact original version and all later versions contain some modifications and improvements.

 ## How to compile
-Compile using turbo assembler:
+Compile hlas.asm using turbo assembler:
 ```
 tasm hlas
 tlink hlas /t